|

 Sublimation Coating for Glass

-2. Prepare the glass surface: Clean the glass thoroughly to remove any dust, fingerprints, or residues.
+2. Prepare the glass surface: Clean the glass thoroughly to remove dust, fingerprints, or residues.
 Ensure the surface is dry before applying the coating.

 3. Apply the sublimation coating to the glass surface by following the instructions provided by the manufacturer.
 This can involve methods such as spraying, brushing, or dipping the glass into the coating solution.
 This may involve spraying, brushing, or dipping the glass into the coating solution.